dylance/Udacity-FSND-Project6/README.md

 Locate the line `# Port 22`

-uncomment the line and change port to 2200
+Uncomment the line and change port to 2200

 Can also disable root log in in this file

-Restard sshd service by running command `service sshd restart`
+Restart sshd service by running command `service sshd restart`

 Can also disable root log in in this file